Luiz Päetow: Career

 In 2019, Päetow's poem Theatre Capsule was published, with the first Brazilian translation of Gertrude Stein's Ida: A Novel.
 After this, he started rehearsals for Sodom Gomorrah, stylized as $ODOM\G/OMORRAH, the posthumous play by Antunes Filho.
 The premiere moved from April 2020 to November 2021, due to the coronavirus pandemic.
 In the meantime, Päetow debuted as a filmmaker with Transmission and Transition, a double feature inspired by elements of the play.
 The cast included Matheus Nachtergaele, Grace Passô and Christian Malheiros.
 A scientific paper linked his film to the semiotic cruelty of Antonin Artaud.
 The live theater version, namely Theatron, ran for six months, until August 2022 at the Oficina, chosen as the world's best theatre by The Guardian.
 Receiving great acclaim, the press also pointed out that his creation would, certainly, impact current ways of consuming culture.
+Next, he earned critical praise for his performance in the opera Ariadne auf Naxos, conducted by Felix Krieger.
 In 2023, invited by the University of São Paulo, Päetow lectured on myth and future memories, along with Ailton Krenak and other artists.